Chart Color Schemes

 The Gap features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.0% of all households, including 43.8% couples with children, 26.8% couples without children, and 11.6% single parent families.
-Non-family households make up the remaining 17.0%, with lone person households at 15.3% and group households comprising 1.7%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.7.
+Family households comprise 83.0% of all households, including 43.8% couples with children, 26.8% couples without children, and 11.6% single parent families.
+Non-family households make up the remaining 17.0%, with lone person households at 15.3% and group households comprising 1.7% of the total.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households